jiriklepl/bits-knn-jpdc2024/README.md

 ### Multi-pass kernels

-- `bits-global`: adaptation of our single-pass, small k-selection kernel, which stores the top k result in global memory.
 - `cub-sort`: Radix sort from the CUB library, which calls multiple CUB sort kernels in parallel.
 - `cub-sort-seg`: segmented Radix sort implementation from the CUB library.
   - the `postprocessing` phase sorts the result using the segmented CUB sort.